 What is an ultrasound?

 An ultrasound uses high frequency sound waves that bounce off body tissue.
 These waves create echoes, which are recorded and displayed in real time on a monitor.
 These are used for obstetric images during a pregnancy, as well as for scanning a wide range of body parts and conditions.
 Ultrasound doesn’t use radiation and is considered completely safe for children and during pregnancy.
-You can learn more about Obstetric Ultrasound at the link button below.
-Looking for an obstetric ultrasound (pregnancy scan) click the button below.
+You can learn more about obstetric ultrasound (also known as a pregnancy scan) by clicking the link button below.

 If you need an ultrasound, here’s everything you need to know.